manastalukdar/markdown-it-textual-uml/documentation/development/ci-cd.md

 - Successful build triggered by direct push of code into `develop`.
 - Successful merge of a PR into `develop`.
-- Successful merge of a PR into `master`.
+- Successful merge of a PR into `main`.

 Deployment pipeline should: